Ximenez Fatio House Wedding Photo Guide

 Embrace Intimacy

-Ximenez-Fatio House is designed for small weddings—50 guests maximum.
+Ximenez-Fatio House is designed for small, intimate weddings centered on the walled courtyard.
 This intimacy is its strength.
 Couples who embrace the close, personal atmosphere create beautiful, meaningful celebrations.

 Use Aviles Street

-Step outside for portraits on America's oldest street.
+Step outside for portraits on Aviles Street, the oldest archaeologically documented street in the United States.
 The narrow lane, historic buildings, and charming shops create romantic backdrops steps from the venue.

 Afternoon Light is Best